The Top 15 Free Things to Do in Paris

 We'll come right out and say it.
 Paris is one of our favorite cities in the world.
 But still, there's just one little problem: it's expensive!

-While some of Paris’s experiences are well worth splurging for — after all, it is home to over 70 Michelin-starred restaurants, dozens of world-class museums and monuments, and is considered a world capital of fashion — not every Parisian attraction needs to break the bank!
+While some experiences in the French capital are well worth splurging for — after all, Paris has some of the best restaurants in the world, there are dozens of world-class museums and monuments, and it's also considered the world capital of fashion — not every Parisian attraction needs to break the bank!

 With this guide, you can enjoy the best of both worlds!
 Some of these experiences you'll have heard of, and others will surely surprise you!
 Here are the top 15 free things to do in Paris.